How It Works

 Data visualization can improve user experience as graphical representation of data is usually easier to understand.
-If visualization help end-users to understand data, Charts.css help frontend developers to turn their data into beautiful graphs using simple CSS classes.
+If visualization helps end-users to understand data, Charts.css helps frontend developers turn their data into beautiful graphs using simple CSS classes.

 Modern CSS frameworks (like bootstrap) style HTML elements using predefined CSS utility classes.
-While those CSS frameworks focus on layouts, Charts.css focus only on data visualization.
+While those CSS frameworks focus on layouts, Charts.css focuses only on data visualization.

 # How It Works

 The web uses HTML for structure, CSS for styling and JS for functionality.
 When displaying data the same rules apply - we should use HTML to structure the data, and CSS to style the structural HTML elements.

 With a few simple CSS classes applied on the container element you can turn your entire table of data into a visually appealing chart.
 The framework is developer-friendly making it easy to customize every element with simple CSS selectors.

 The web offers many charting libraries.
 They all use JS to render the data.
 Each implements a different strategy like VML, SVG, HTML canvas, image generators and others methods.

 Traditional chart libraries are heavily dependent on JS.
 They unnecessarily complicate the visualization process with endless lists of properties and methods.

 In addition, large JS libraries usually affect site performance.
 Search engines having trouble reading the data stored in JS objects.
 And many old solutions are not always accessible to screen readers.

 Some libraries fixed search engine visibility by injecting HTML nodes.
 Accessibility issues were fixed with additional JS solutions.
 But in most cases these patches lead to more background processing, affecting page performance.